-The agency's responses to the findings identified in our audit are described in the accompanying schedule of findings and responses.
-We did not audit Claunch-Pinto Soil and Water Conservation District's response and, accordingly, we express no opinion on it.
+The District's responses to the findings identified in our audit are described in the accompanying schedule of findings and responses.
+We did not audit the District's responses and, accordingly, we express no opinion on them.

-This report is intended solely for the information and use of the District's management, the New Mexico Department of Finance and Administration, New Mexico Department of Agriculture, New Mexico State Legislature, applicable federal grantors and the Office of the State Auditor and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of the District's management, the New Mexico Department of Finance and Administration, New Mexico Department of Agriculture, the New Mexico State Legislature, the applicable federal grantors, and the Office of the State Auditor and is not intended to be and should not be used by anyone other than these specified parties.

-June 18, 2009
+Landus Im CFA, R. June 18, 2009